pantrypoints/sp/content/en/research/countries/china/xi/intro.md

 resulting in the loss of power after 74 years in power.
 Practice has proved that it is not easy for a Marxist party to seize political power, it is even more difficult to consolidate political power, and it is especially difficult to hold power for a long time.
-Since the Communist Party of China came to power, it has always regarded jumping out of the historical cycle rate of "its prosperity is also vigorous, and its death is also sudden" as a historical topic that must be solved well in the party's long-term ruling power, and has continuously expanded its understanding of the law governing the Communist Party in the practice of administering the
+Since the CCP came to power, it has always regarded jumping out of the historical cycle rate of "its prosperity is also vigorous, and its death is also sudden" as a historical topic that must be solved well in the party's long-term ruling power, and has continuously expanded its understanding of the law governing the Communist Party in the practice of administering the